farzane202/Chatbot/README.md

 - Interactive command-line interface
 - Demonstrates basic NLP and AI logic

-# How to Run
+# How to run

-1. Make sure Python is installed
-2. Run the program:
+ Run the program:
 ```bash
 python simple_chatbot.py